laki88/techwithlaki/_posts/2023-02-01-leetcode-problem-longest-palindromic-substring.md

 # [Longest Palindromic Substring](https://leetcode.com/problems/longest-palindromic-substring/)

-## Description
+### Problem Description
-Given a string s, return the longest palindromic substring in s.

-Note that palindrome string is a string which read same as from left to right and right to left.

-ex:
-palindrome

-level
-rotator

-Non Palindrome

-tree
-table
+Picture yourself as a word detective, tasked with finding a hidden treasure in a string of letters.
+Your mission?
+Uncover the longest substring that reads the same forwards and backwards—a **palindrome**!
+For example, in the string `babad`, both `bab` and `aba` are palindromes, each 3 characters long, making them the longest palindromic substrings.
+In `cbbd`, the longest palindrome is `bb`, with 2 characters.
+Your goal is to create a function that takes any string and returns its longest palindromic substring.

+A palindrome is a sequence that’s identical when reversed, like `racecar` or `level`.
+A substring is a contiguous chunk of characters within the string.
+The challenge is to find the longest substring that’s also a palindrome.

+### Examples

-### Example 1:
+- Example 1:

   Input: s = "babad"

-Output: "bab"
+  Output: "bab" (or "aba", both are valid)

-Explanation: "aba" is also a valid answer.
+  Explanation: "bab" and "aba" are the longest palindromic substrings, each with length 3.

-### Example 2:
+- Example 2:

   Input: s = "cbbd"

   Output: "bb"

+  Explanation: "bb" is the longest palindromic substring, with length 2.

-### Constraints:
+### Constraints

-1 <= s.length <= 1000
+- String length is between 1 and 1000.

-s consist of only digits and English letters.
+- The string contains only digits and English letters.

+Let’s explore how to crack this puzzle with different approaches!

 ## Solutions

+There are several ways to solve this problem, each with its own pros and cons.
+Below, I break down five approaches in a way that’s easy to grasp, even if you’re new to coding.
+Think of these as different strategies to find the treasure in our word detective game.

-### Approach 1: Brute Force
+### 1. Brute Force
-The brute force approach involves checking all possible substrings to determine if they are palindromic.
-This method has a high time complexity due to the number of substrings checked.

-Algorithm:

-Iterate over all possible starting indices of substrings.

-For each starting index, check all possible ending indices greater than the current maximum length.

-Update the maximum length and substring if a longer palindrome is found.
+- **Idea**: Like checking every room in a house for treasure, this approach examines every possible substring to see if it’s a palindrome, keeping track of the longest one found.

+- **How it Works:**

+  - A string of length n has about n*(n+1)/2 substrings (e.g., for "abc", you check "a", "b", "c", "ab", "bc", "abc").

+  - For each substring, verify if it’s a palindrome by comparing it to its reverse.

+  - If it’s a palindrome and longer than the current longest, update the record.

 Java Code: